-When MHA proposes to modify or revise schedules of special charges or rules and regulations, MHA will post copies of the notice in the central office and in each project office.
+When MHA proposes to modify or revise schedules of special charges or rules and regulations, MHA will post copies of the notice in the central office and in each project office, and will mail a copy of the notice to each resident family.
+Documentation of proper notice will be included in each resident file.